Het-Dalal/windows-dfir-workstation-investigation/README.md

 ## Key Findings

-Analysis identified after-hours activity associated with the account of **Aarav Shah**.
+Analysis identified after-hours activity associated with **Aarav Shah**.

 The investigation established that: